 Right click relying party trust that we created and choose Properties.
 Click advanced and make sure the selected Secure hash algorithm is SHA-1.
 Click Ok to save your settings.

 You're all done.
 The integration should be setup successfully.
-Use the test link provide in 7Geese to test the integration before you activate it.
+Use the test link provided in 7Geese to test the integration before you activate it.